Begonias are beautiful plants with stunning flowers and even iridescent blue leaves.

 Best Soil for Begonias

-The best soil for begonias is one that provides a well-draining environment with all of the nutrients they need to grow.
+The best soil for begonias provides a well-draining environment with all the nutrients they need to grow.
 This soil should have an ample amount of perlite or vermiculite for enough air space, as well as a balanced range of nutrients.
 Too much nitrogen can harm begonias.

 What Gardeners Should Know About Soil for Begonias